 Winter traffic can build up in to a traffic jam, but keep a safe distance all the time, even at low speeds.

-- Don’t drive too close to the car in front, if the road surface is wet or slippery due to ice, the stopping distances increase more and more.
+- Don’t drive too close to the car in front, if the road surface is wet or icy and slippery, the stopping distances increase more and more.

-To get snow and ice off the windscreen
+To get snow and frost off the windscreen

 of your car, you might be tempted to turn on your wipers.
 It might seem like the wipers and the washer fluid will work, but they usually don’t.
 In fact, if you use your wiper blades to get ice off the windscreen, you could ruin them.
-Use an ice scraper to scrape the ice from the windshield of your car before starting the vehicle.
+Use an IceScraper to clear the ice from the windshield of your car before starting the vehicle.